boggle/sheldon-client/README.md

 Batch Operations
 ----------
-At the moment sheldon client support batch opearations for connections.
+At the moment sheldon client support batch operations for connections.

       payload     = { weight: 1 }
       connections = [ { from: 13 , to: 14, type: :likes, payload: payload },